-As of the date of this filing, we are in the initial study period for potential new developments.
+As of the date of this filing, we are in the initial study period for potential new developments, including a potential site in Nashville, Tennessee.
 We may also use joint venture arrangements to develop other potential sites.
 There can be no assurance, however, that these potential future projects will ultimately be developed.